Win Myint: 2012 by-election and 2015 election

-Win Myint resumed his political career in the 2012 Myanmar by-elections, winning a Pyithu Hluttaw, lower house seat in Pathein constituency, and going on to become secretary of parliament’s rule of law committee.
+Win Myint resumed his political career in the 2012 Myanmar by-elections, winning a Pyithu Hluttaw (lower house) seat in Pathein constituency, and going on to become secretary of parliament’s rule of law committee.
 In the 2015 Myanmar general election, he was elected as Pyithu Hluttaw MP for Tamwe Township.
 He served as the Speaker of the House of Representatives of Myanmar from 2016 to 2018.

 Presidency

 Following the resignation of Htin Kyaw as President of Myanmar, Win Myint resigned as Speaker of the Pyithu Hluttaw on 21 March 2018, a move seen by many as a preparation by the National League for Democracy for Win Myint to be put forward as a candidate for the presidency.
 Win Myint was succeeded by his deputy T Khun Myat.
 The Pyithu Hluttaw confirmed the election of Win Myint as the House of Representatives' nominee for Vice-President on 23 March 2018, paving the way for Win Myint to enter the election process for the next President of Myanmar.
-Win Myint defeated Union Solidarity and Development Party's candidate Thaung Aye with 273 votes to the latter's 27.
+Win Myint received 273 votes to defeat Union Solidarity and Development Party's candidate Thaung Aye, who received 27.
 Win Myint was elected as the 10th President of Myanmar by the Pyidaungsu Hluttaw (a combined meeting of the two houses of the national legislature) on 28 March 2018, with 403 out of 636 lawmakers voting for him.

 On 17 April 2018, Win Myint granted amnesty to 8,500 prisoners, including 51 foreigners and 36 political prisoners.